Tech Isn’t Just My Hobby. It’s My Story.

 I developed a passion for the HI-FI world too and now I can push dad’s 40 years old Telefunken amp at full volume, enjoying 80’s beats like he used to.

 What about now?
 Well I basically do the same things, except that I bought a domain and started blogging here, just for fun.
-Now that I have a blog, I can finally have my digital blank canvas like I do in my basement, which will be now renamed to “The Workshop”.
+Now that I have a blog, I can finally have my digital blank canvas like I do in my basement, which will be now renamed to “The Clicky Basement”.

 Post a Comment